Inertia Pricing in Stochastic Electricity Markets: Conclusion

 \section{Conclusion}

 This paper designs a stochastic electricity market to price energy, reserve and inertia provision in renewable-rich power systems.
 We prove that the resulting market outcomes are efficient and constitute a competitive equilibrium, i.e., they clear the market, minimize the cost and provide no incentive for market participants to deviate from the market outcomes.
 Numerical experiments are carried out for a 4-generator illustrative system and a modified IEEE 118-bus system, and the results demonstrate the effect of different synchronous and non-synchronous inertia technologies on the dispatch decisions and the resulting energy, reserve and inertia prices.
+Possible future works include comparing the MIQP relaxation via fixed binaries with alternative methods.
+This may include ensuring long-term generator profits as discussed in \cite{byers2021long}.